ChannMyaeAung/MyLearningNotes/C_Learning/HFCTheories.md

 #### Knock-knock server overview

-- The server will be able to talk to several clients at onace.
+- The server will be able to talk to several clients at once.
 - The client and the sever will have a structured conversation called a **protocol**.
 - There are different protocols used on the Internet.
 Some of them are low-level protocols, like the **internet protocol(IP)** which are used to control how many 1s and 0s are sent around the Internet.
 Other protocols are high-level protocols, like the **hypertext transfer protocol(HTTP)** which controls how web browsers talk to web severs.
 - The joke server is going  to use a custom high-level protocol called the **Internet knock-knock protocol(IKKP)**.